ajpocus/notes/content/posts/dear-diary.md

 ---
 title: "Dear Diary"
 date: 2020-12-14T17:50:19-05:00
-tags: ["hacker-noon", "work", "interactive-fiction", "engines", "demos"]
+tags: ["hacker-noon", "work", "interactive-fiction", "engines", "demos", "chats-with-dane"]
 ---

 This is starting to feel like a diary or a journal, anyway.
 Today, during the day job at [Hacker Noon](https://hackernoon.com/?ref=austinpocus.com), I was working on something I started late last week: a personalized homepage.